MoyuST/MoyuST.github.io/index.md

 - a poor **CSE** student👨‍💻
 - the enemy of **MUSE** college👨‍✈️

-Anyway, I very happy to share my
+Anyway, I am very happy to share my

 - notes
 - complaints(吐槽)